-Page 8 of 51 Issu All printed copies are uncontrolled accurate weighing (sticky, sludge, moldy etc.) or the sample cannot be easily removed from packaging, then the sample does not need to be weighed but the reason why must be reported.
+Page 8 of 53 Issu All printed copies are uncontrolled 4.1.5 Exceptions: If the charge on a marijuana case is based on the number of plants, then the weight of the sample and the reserve does not need to be recorded.
+Weights and volumes of liquids and the contents of vape cartridges, are not to be reported.
+If more than half of the visible residue of a sample is to be consumed in analysis, then any extracts must be returned with the evidence.
+Any extracts or washes from evidence that did not have visible residue will also be returned to evidence.
+This will be listed on the report.
+If the nature of the sample precludes an accurate weighing (sticky, sludge, moldy etc.) or the sample cannot be easily removed from packaging, then the sample does not need to be weighed but the reason why must be reported.
 It is acceptable to list a brief description of packaging/labeling along with "not opened not analyzed" on additional items in an evidence envelope where the contents are not observed.

 - 4.1.6 If present in a sample a schedule 1 narcotic, LSD, or schedule 2 controlled substance will be confirmed if possible.
 If two or more CI narcotic, LSD, or CII controlled substances are detected in a sample, the component with the largest response must be reported.
 If greater than 10%, the presence of the minor component(s) needs to be reported with an "indicates" statement if not confirmed.
 Minor components with a response less than 10% relative to the major peak do not need to be reported or noted.
-Compounds that can reasonably be assumed to be a byproduct of the manufacturing process, a precursor, or a breakdown product do not need to be reported if less than the reported compound of interest, examples include, but are not limited to, morphine and codeine in a heroin sample, or p2p from a suspected methamphetamine clan lab.
-4-ANPP doesn't need to be reported if Fentanyl is confirmed in a sample. - 4.1.7 Conclusions and Reporting
+Compounds that can reasonably be assumed to be a byproduct of the manufacturing process, a precursor, or a breakdown product do not need to be reported if the related controlled substance is reported., Examples include, but are not limited to, morphine and codeine in a heroin sample, p2p from a suspected methamphetamine clan lab,or 4-ANPP in a Fentanyl sample. - 4.1.7 Conclusions and Reporting